top of page

 Why a Contemplative in Every Church?

-If Contemplation is a personal knowing of God, and Christ came to teach us how to know God, then every Church needs Contemplatives.
+If Contemplation is pursuing a personal knowing of God, and Christ came to teach us how to know God, then every Church needs Contemplatives.
 Do most Churches have Contemplatives?
-While Contemplation still remains as a small subset of the Catholic Church, the Protestant Reformation completely rejected most things Catholic, including Contemplation.
+While Contemplation still remains as a small subset of the Catholic Church, the Protestant Reformation rejected most things Catholic, including Contemplation.
 Both the Catholic and Protestant forms of Christianity, at the local church level, are mostly devoid of anything Contemplative.

 When I was baptized at nine, I felt the Holy Spirit in a unique way.
 I felt that God presence for two weeks.
 Then it was gone.
 At the time, my church didn't know how to teach me to know God.
 My church wasn't Contemplative.
 But that two-week experience stuck with me.
-It left within me a hidden hunger to know God.
+It left within me a hidden hunger to pursue knowing God.
 In my twenties, after years of reading the Bible, I realized that relationship with God was central to Christianity.
 But I also realized that it wasn't central to my Christianity, or my church.
 At that point, I decided to set out on a journey, to figure out how to know God for myself.
-That journey eventually led me to Contemplation.
+That journey led me to Contemplation.

 Contemplatives are a special breed.
 They aren't likely to gravitate towards the more up-front kinds of roles in a church.
 They are usually introverts, and prefer silence and aloneness over large crowds and noise.
 They aren't likely to be a pastor, administrator, youth leader, or active volunteer.
 Sometimes, they might be on a worship team.
 A church needs Contemplatives, but also needs to make space for such a person.